Comparison of e-book formats: iBook (Apple)

-The .ibooks format is created with the free iBooks Author ebook layout software from Apple Inc. This proprietary format is based on the EPUB standard, with some differences in the CSS tags used in an ibooks format file, this making it incompatible with the EPUB specification.
+The .ibooks format is created with the free iBooks Author e-book layout software from Apple Inc. This proprietary format is based on the EPUB standard, with some differences in the CSS tags used in an ibooks format file, this making it incompatible with the EPUB specification.
 The End-User Licensing Agreement (EULA) included with iBooks Author states that "If you want to charge a fee for a work that includes files in the .ibooks format generated using iBooks Author, you may only sell or distribute such work through Apple".
 The "through Apple" will typically be in the Apple Apple Books store.
 The EULA further states that "This restriction does not apply to the content of such works when distributed in a form that does not include files in the .ibooks format."
-Therefore, Apple has not included distribution restrictions in the iBooks Author EULA for ibooks format ebooks created in iBooks Author that are made available for free, and it does not prevent authors from re-purposing the content in other ebook formats to be sold outside the iBookstore.
+Therefore, Apple has not included distribution restrictions in the iBooks Author EULA for ibooks format e-books created in iBooks Author that are made available for free, and it does not prevent authors from re-purposing the content in other e-book formats to be sold outside the iBookstore.
 This software currently supports import and export functionally for three formats. ibook, Plain text and PDF.
 Versions 2.3 and later of iBooks Author support importing EPUB and exporting EPUB 3.0.